Jeiwan/uniswapv3-book/content/docs/milestone_4/multi-pool-swaps.md

 1. get current pool's parameters;
 1. call `quoteSingle` on current pool;
 1. save returned values;
-1. repeat if there's more pool or return otherwise.
+1. repeat if there're more pools in the path, or return otherwise.